edneville/ripcalc/ripcalc.md

 When `--reverse` is used the `inputs`, `sources` or both can be treated as back-to-front.

 **ripcalc** can return a list of subnets when a network is provided along with the **divide** argument and a subnet CIDR mask.

+When `--encapsulating` is used the containing network will be returned.

 # CSV